d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 :label:`sec_mf_hpo`

-Training neural network models can be expensive even for moderate size datasets.
+Training neural networks can be expensive even for moderate size datasets.
 For example, training a ResNet-50 on a rather small dataset set, such as CIFAR10 might take 2 hours on a Amazon Elastic Cloud Compute (EC2) g4dn.xlarge instance.
 Random search will often be too slow to be of real use in practice for modest to